Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Divination/Detect Poison and Disease.md

 > components: VSM
 > comp_m: "a yew leaf"
 >
 > description: "For the duration, you can sense the presence and location of poisons, poisonous creatures, and diseases within 30 feet of you.
-You also identify the kind of poison, poisonous creature, or disease in each case.\nThe spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt."
+You also identify the kind of poison, poisonous creature, or disease in each case.\n\nThe spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt."
 > higher_level: ""
 > ```